WetSuiteLeiden/example-notebooks/specific-experiments/README.md

 ## [find-wetnamen](find-wetnamen)
-Try to find most of the name variations used to refer to each law, in part as an example of text pattern matching, in part to extract later (feed to NER training).
+Try to find most of the name variations used to refer to each law, in part as an example of text pattern matching, in part as data to give to you, in part to extract later (feed to NER training).

 ## [investigate-document-structures](investigate-document-structures)
 Trying to inspect